nickarino/utilities/StockTrading/stock_trading_notes.md

 # Common Tick numbers

 - Common tick chart settings are 144, 233, and 512 ticks.
 The number 512 is mentioned as a standard or common setting that many traders use due to its balance of detail and smoothness in representing price action.
 Traders might choose different settings based on the specific market they are trading, the average volume, and their own trading style.
 For less active markets, traders might use a smaller tick size, such as 233 ticks, whereas more active markets might warrant a larger tick size like 512​​.

+# Scanners

+- You can create your own scanners.
+(You can ONLY add a study filter in Actual trading).
+  - Trey sorts by volume.
+- use the link color to link the scanners